AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

    initial values for the light.

-Note that ``rgb_color`` and ``xy_color`` are not specified with list syntac as in Home Assistant scenes.
+Note that ``rgb_color`` and ``xy_color`` are not specified with list syntax as in Home Assistant scenes.
 See below for examples.

-e.g.

 .. code:: yaml